openenergymonitor/oem_openHab/Readme.md

 	sudo iptables -A INPUT -p tcp -m tcp --dport 8080 -j ACCEPT

-To save port rules use:
+To save port rules use (you might also need to add entry in /etc/rc.local to open up port each time:

 	sudo apt-get install iptables-persistent
 	sudo nano /etc/iptables/rules.v4